Use qualitative data to uncover language-market fit

 - Gather qualitative data through the use of surveys, interviews, observation, and inbound customer feedback to validate your language.

-- Use this value proposition worksheet to form your value proposition.
+- Use the Value Proposition Canvas to form your initial value proposition.

 - Update and test the language on your site.